 Beer Fundraiser Ideas in the Fore Stage

-Fundraiser ideas that bring beer into the fore stage give credit to breweries as sponsors.
+Fundraising ideas that bring beer into the fore stage give credit to breweries as sponsors.
 Beer is a growing and competitive business.
 Craft beers and more creative takes on traditional beers continue to be popular, and competition between them is increasing.
 Producers have a desire to brand themselves.
-Giving the funds needed for a fundraising event does just that.
+Giving the funds needed for a fundraising event that they care about does just that.

 - Invite several local craft beer companies to attend a presentation of your work.
 By having them attend together you have an opportunity to inspire them to unify for your cause.
 This creates a little health competition.
 Shine in your presentation and invite key staff members to sell your nonprofit.